sudo-justinwilson/python/python_data_structures_and_algorithms/chapter7/README.md

 As Stack operations (push, pop) are only performed at the top (_beginning_), there is no need for a _tail_ reference.

-For a Queue, we need the ability to perform operations at the front (dequeue) and back (enqueue), so we define attributes to store their respective position.
+For a Queue, we need the ability to perform operations at the front (deque) and back (enqueue), so we define attributes to store their respective position.

 Common methods include: